Hiking Guide of Wadi Al Far Trail

 If you're coming from the parking lot, walk at the off-road trail around 400 meters or so until you reach the trailhead (counter-clockwise route).
 This is the coordinates of the official start of the hiking trail (below the stairs).

-*In case you want to start the other way around, walk to the left side of Bear Grylls Explorers Camp.
-You will eventually reach this FORK and take the right wadi.
+In case you want to start the other way around, walk to the left side of Bear Grylls Explorers Camp.
+When you reach the FORK, take the right wadi.

 To properly guide you on the trail, I will break it down into two main sections, the way up and the way down.
 There is just a slight change though at the middle part (towards the campsite) and two options going down.
 But if you follow properly and use your wisest judgment, you will not get lost.